allenai/supp-ai-data/README.md

 }
 ```

 The timestamp indicates the last time the pipeline was run.
 Papers updated after the timestamp will be retreived and processed.
-If the timestamp is None, all PubMed papers from S2 will be retrieved.
+If the timestamp is `None`, all PubMed papers from S2 will be retrieved.

 The "rerun_ner" flag indicates whether NER should be re-run over all historical papers.
 If TRUE, BERT-DDI will also be re-run.